ogoodman/icegrid-starter/README.md

     sudo salt-key -A

 allows them to connect.
-Finally, provision the server:
+Finally, provision the servers:

     sudo salt '*' state.highstate